Skip to content

 Encrypting selected folders

-If you want to selectively encrypt a subset of the data, add something along the lines of this to your dsm.opt / dsm.sys file:
+If you want to selectively encrypt a subset of the data, add something like this to your dsm.opt (Windows) / dsm.sys (Unix, Linux or macOS) file:

 INCLUDE.ENCRYPT "/Users/username/secret2/.../*"